fejlek/Nine-Circles-Statistics/First Circle - Linear Regression/First_circle_linear_regression_2.md

 model, but we will eventually move to models for panel data in the latter half of this text.
-Thus, we will give a brief introduction to random and fixed effects models for panel data and even to a lesser-known *correlated random effects* models.
+Thus, we will give a brief introduction to random and fixed effects models for panel data and even to a lesser-known *correlated random effects* models. <br/>

 ## Specification of predictors

-Let us start the modelling with our choice of the predictors.
-I will not consider **Adult_mortality** as our predictor, because **Adult_mortality** is tightly connected to **Life_expectancy**, but does not give much additional insight into why life expectancy is lower, what the difference is between these countries, other than that people
+<br/> Let us start the modelling with our choice of the predictors.
+We
+will not consider **Adult_mortality** as our predictor, because **Adult_mortality** is tightly connected to **Life_expectancy**, but does not give much additional insight into why life expectancy is lower, what the difference is between these countries, other than that people